-Classics and Ancient History, Newcastle University
+Classics and Ancient History, MPhil

-Newcastle University the United Kingdom
+Newcastle University, the United Kingdom

 Our programmes cover a range of classical subjects.
 They include material culture and history, language and literature, philosophy and the history of science and medicine.
 We have strong links with related disciplines such as history, archaeology and modern languages.
 We welcome postgraduates in any of our areas of research expertise.